Strongleong/logcie/README.md

 ## Limitations

 - **Not thread-safe** - Concurrent calls to logging functions from multiple threads may interleave output.
-Thread safety and multithreading is planned for version 2.0.0
+Thread safety and multithreading is planned for version 1.0.0
-- **No sink removal** - Once added, sinks cannot be removed (though they can be disabled with filters)
 - **Memory allocation** - The sink array uses `malloc()`/`realloc()` for dynamic growth
 - **No built-in log rotation** - File management must be handled by the application (or just use `logrotate`)
 - **Custom formatters require `va_list` handling** - Advanced usage requires understanding of variadic arguments